Biocompatibility Services for Medical Devices

 If you do not have in-house capacity, we arrange to have them carried out at laboratories that are best suited to your needs.
 We collaborate either with external contract partners or your laboratory during the design, test, and reporting phases.

-Based on the results, SCC performs a risk assessment using toxicological literature and database data.
+Based on the results, SCC performs a toxicological risk assessment according to the newest ISO 10993-17:2023 using toxicological data from literature and databases.
 In many cases, sufficient data is already available and no or just a limited number of biological tests are required.

 In case further studies are required for the biological evaluation, we prepare the test plan together with the testing laboratory.
 We check all-round compliance with regulatory and scientific requirements and standards including the ISO 10993 (monitoring).